Emerging Leaders Institute Virtual Event

-The Community Media Emerging Leaders Institute uses a strength-based approach to enable diverse community media leaders with different backgrounds and perspectives to come together as a community of learners for personal growth and renewal.
-The institute includes three, virtual, interactive workshops, plus peer coaching.
+The Community Media Emerging Leaders Institute enables community media leaders with diverse backgrounds and perspectives to come together as a community of learners for personal growth and renewal.

 WHAT PARTICIPANTS CAN EXPECT: